 I am going to let it snow on my Christmas dinner table this year.

-I am trying to keep things simple this year and my table is no exception.
+I am trying to keep things simple this year and my holiday table setting is no exception.
 I went in search of something easy and found the white cardboard snowflake cutouts that I used as place mats at U. S. Toys/ Constructive Playthings.
 It is a store filled with lots of teacher supplies.
 They come 4 in a package and cost $3.
 68 – so a little bit less than a dollar a mat.
 They are the perfect size and look so festive with the glass dinner plates on top.
 My plates came from the thrift store, but I know the dollar store and Walmart have them also.

 I am such a “tweener” I like a little bit of glitz and a little bit of nature on my holiday table – so I mixed them together.
 Burlap style cloth, shiny ribbon, glittered wine glasses, pine twig and a sparkly earring for the place card.
 Simple, festive – do-able.
 I created the place cards in Microsoft Word using the font CAC Champagne.
 Cut them out and folded them into a tent to place over the pine twigs.